Joone Blog

 WebKit Mobile Features

-Recently, I spent some time implementing the viewport meta tags and tiled backing store for WebKitGtk+, which are the mobile features of the WebKit engine.
-In this post, I’m going to tell you more about the mobile features of the WebKit engine and how to enable each feature when you build WebKitGtk+.
+Recently, I spent some time implementing the viewport meta tags and the tiled backing store for WebKitGtk+, which are mobile features of the WebKit engine.
+In this post, I’m going to tell you more about the mobile features of the WebKit engine and how to enable each one when you build WebKitGtk+.

-First of all, the WebKit engine is particularly strong in the mobile area, because it is lighter and faster than other browser engines and has been verified by the success of Safari on the iPhone.
-Due to this reason, most mobile devices have adopted the WebKit engine to offer their own web browser: Nokia Symbian, Google Android, HP WebOS, and Samsung Bada are all using WebKit based browsers.
+First of all, the WebKit engine is particularly strong in the mobile area, because it is lighter and faster than other browser engines and has been proven by the success of Safari on the iPhone.
+For this reason, most mobile devices have adopted the WebKit engine to offer their own web browser: Nokia Symbian, Google Android, HP WebOS, and Samsung Bada all use WebKit-based browsers.

 Additionally, WebKit is an open source project.
-Naturally, all source code is open to the public, but there is no obligation for manufacturers to open their browser code, because the WebKit engine uses the LGPL, so it allows a browser executable file to just link with the WebKit engine dynamically.
-It means that the browser can be a different file independent from the WebKit library.
-Because of this reason, the mobile features of Safari on the iPhone need not be open to the public and subsequently it has been hard to access the mobile features.
+Naturally, all source code is open to the public, but there is no obligation for manufacturers to open their browser code, because the WebKit engine uses the LGPL, which allows a browser executable to simply link with the WebKit engine dynamically.
+This means the browser can be a separate file, independent from the WebKit library.
+For this reason, the mobile features of Safari on the iPhone do not need to be open to the public, and consequently it has been hard to access those mobile features.
 Fortunately, other phone manufacturers have participated in the WebKit project and are developing mobile features within the community.
-Currently, Nokia, RIM, Samsung, Motorola and Erricson have participated in the WebKit project.
+Currently, Nokia, RIM, Samsung, Motorola, and Ericsson are participating in the WebKit project.
 In addition, the open source companies Collabora and Igalia have worked on WebKit for a long time.

-Recently, some mobile features already have been applied to the WebKit engine such as the tiled backing store, touch events, and viewport meta tags.
-Since these features are a little complicated to understand in terms of the name, I will explain them including the other mobile features supported by WebKit in more details.
+Recently, some mobile features have already been applied to the WebKit engine, such as the tiled backing store, touch events, and viewport meta tags.
+Since these features are a little hard to understand from their names alone, I will explain them, along with the other mobile features supported by WebKit, in more detail.

 Fast Mobile Scrolling

-In order to avoid this problem, we can make scrolling faster if we ignore the CSS property “background-attachment: fixed” by enabling the fast mobile scrolling option as you can see in the left picture (i.e. the fixed background can be scrollable on WebKitGtk+ with the fast mobile scrolling build option).
+To avoid this problem, we can make scrolling faster by ignoring the CSS property background-attachment: fixed, enabling the fast mobile scrolling option as you can see in the left picture (i.e. the fixed background becomes scrollable on WebKitGtk+ with the fast mobile scrolling build option).

 $WebKit/Tools/Scripts/build-webkit --gtk --fast-mobile-scrolling